Homebrew (package manager): Data collection

 Homebrew collects installation, build error, and operating system version statistics via InfluxDB.
 As of Homebrew 4.0.23, no data is collected via Google Analytics.
 Users can view analytics data from the last 30, 90, and 365 days on the Homebrew website.

 It is possible to opt out of data collection with the command brew analytics off.

 Operating system support

-Homebrew typically supports macOS versions for which Apple still releases security updates, i. e., the current major version of macOS as well as the two previous (major) versions.
-As of January 2025 this included macOS 13 "Ventura," macOS 14 "Sonoma," and macOS 15 "Sequoia."
+Homebrew typically supports macOS versions for which Apple still releases security updates, i.e., the current major version of macOS as well as the two previous (major) versions.
+As of June 2026 this included macOS 14 Sonoma, macOS 15 Sequoia, macOS 26 Tahoe, and macOS 27 Golden Gate.